No results found

-Home / Health / Articles / How common is mental illness?
+Home / Health / Articles / Where mental illness is increasing in the US

 In 2019, adults in the US experienced mental illness at a higher rate than the decade prior.
 Within the previous year, 20.6% of adults had experienced a mental illness,[1] compared to 18.1% in 2009, according to estimates from the Substance Abuse and Mental Health Services Administration.[2]